Kelaven/Kelaven/README.md

 ## 🎨 Other Interests

-When I'm not coding, I enjoy taking portraits and landscape photographs.
-It is also important for me to stay active, so I regularly participate in 10km races. 🏃
+When I’m not coding, I enjoy taking portraits and landscape photographs.
+Staying active is important to me, so I regularly participate in 10km races and also enjoy rock climbing. 🧗‍♂️🏃

 ---